Laotree/record/README.md

-# README
+# RECORD

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+This rails app is sent to find record of some system behavior log

-* How to run the test suite
+* How to start:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+git clone git@github.com:Laotree/record.git
+cd bin
+rails server
+** you can see the website on localhost:3000

-* ...
+* Version:
+ruby 2.3.1
+Rails 5.0.0.1